achavez/FusionTables.js/README.md

 <script src="/path/to/fusiontables.min.js"></script>
 ```

+If you're using [Require.js](https://github.com/jrburke/requirejs) or another module loader the script exports the `FusionTables` class.

 Next, create a new `FusionTables` instance and pass in an object with your API key, Table ID and an array with the columns you'd like included.
 The columns property is optional and the `ROWID` will automatically be appended unless you pass in a `*`:

 ```javascript